ashokviswa96/Perf-Matters/README.md

-visit https://ashokviswa96.github.io/Perf-Matters/ for the live version of this.
+visit https://ashokviswa96.github.io/Perf-Matters/ for the live version.

 # How to run local server and use PageSpeed Insights
 * Download and Install NodeJS from https://nodejs.org and install using all the default options.